-Although the Irish actor and comedian will be waving goodbye to viewers during series nine, fans can look forward to a new face replacing him, actor Ralf Little.
+Ardal was replaced by Ralf Little, who plays DI Neville Parker on the show.
 Ralf, who is best known for his roles in hit-sitcoms The Royle Family and Two Pints of Lager and a Packet of Crisps, will be taking on the role of Detective Inspector Neville Parker.
 The new DI finds himself in Saint Marie to investigate the suspicious death of a woman.

 Ralf Little is replacing Ardal on the show